mclaughlin-d/rover-work-sample/life-detection-system-2024/README.md

 1. Possible abstraction: this node duplicated a lot of code written for the dynamixel control node (dynamixel_control.py).
 A future improvement would be to abstract the constants and read/write (as well as group bulk read/write) into a single utility class that could be instantiated to work with different U2D2 boards by different ROS nodes.

 ### ld_board.py
+This node interacted with the devboard which controlled the auger.

 ### life_detection_joy.py
+This node responded to changes in an XBox controller state to control the life detection system.